 Ryanair have changed their hand luggage allowances again, effective 1st November.
 The airline, which flies more passengers to and from Lanzarote than any other, announced the new hand luggage allowances this week.

-These affect you even if you have already booked a flight that departs after 1st November 2018 – but see the update above if you booked before 31st August.
+These affect you even if you have already booked a flight that departs after 1st November 2018.
 If affected, you’ll have the option to add priority boarding to your flight or take a cancellation with full refund.

 Here are the new rules: